 A difficult problem arises when Homeric occurrences are heterogenous — that is, when the process of reinterpretation or reanalysis took place during the period when epic composition was still productive, leading to divergent, and sometimes incompatible, usages in the Homeric corpus.
 In that sort of case, the traditional translation is correct for recent lines, but erroneous for older ones, and it is essential to establish a relative chronology of the occurrences.
 Taking chronology into account provides solutions for many cruces of Homeric philology and accounts for the impossibility of offering a single translation that is identical for all occurrences of heterogeneous material.

-The core of this corpus is my own work on Homeric language ; new translations proposed by other scholars will be added later.
+The core of this corpus is my own work on Homeric language.
 Each translation is followed by a short explanation, as well as a bibliographical reference to where the detailed analysis justifying the new translation can be found.
 In the case of « new » translations that are already widely admitted by linguists (but not yet found in standard translations), I give only the most important or most accessible references.

 This corpus is a work in progress, and new items will be added regularly as research continues.